 Shredded potatoes brown fast, so make that your last step.
 After you run two or three potatoes through the food processor, open it up and dump the shreds into a bowl lined with a couple thicknesses of cheesecloth.
 Why cheesecloth?
 Remember when we talked about liberating starch from potatoes, and how excess moisture is the enemy of a crisp latke?
 Well here's the solution, the Greatest Latke Trick of All Time.

 When I first was learning how to make latkes, I was taught to press the potato shreds against a colander to draw out excess moisture into a bowl below.
 The starch collects at the bottom of the bowl, and after the water is drained off, it can be added to the latke mix.
 It's a neat trick.*

 Cheesecloth and a little physics hold the answer.
 Bundle the potato shreds in the cheesecloth and wrap the corners around the handle of a wooden spoon.
 Then, holding the corners around the spoon, twist the bundle tightly.
 As you twist, pressure will force water out of the potatoes with ease.
-Collect this water in a bowl, then transfer your dry, ready-to-crisp potato shreds into another mixing bowl with enough chopped onion to get something that looks like this:
+Collect this water in a bowl, then transfer your dry, ready-to-crisp potato shreds into another mixing bowl and toss with chopped onions.

 *Okay, so the Greatest Latke Trick of All Time is more of a corollary.
 But who's keeping score?